NCAA Season 82 basketball tournaments: Preseason

 To prevent allegations of game-fixing, the Management Committee asked for the help of the National Bureau of Investigation (NBI) to thwart efforts of such activities.

 All of the elimination round games after Opening Day will be held at the Rizal Memorial Sports Complex at Manila.

 New coaches are Raymund Valenzona of the San Sebastian Stags, and Ariel Vanguardia of JRU.
 Valenzona is a son of retired coach Turo Valenzona, while Vanguardia who was tasked to replace former coach Cris Calilan, who left the team.
 San Beda Red Lions coach Koy Banal would be on his first full season as coach of the Red Lions.

-On June 22, PCU Dolphins head coach Junel Baculi resigned due to health reasons.
+On June 22, PCU Dolphins head coach Junel Baculi resigned for health reasons.
 He will be replaced by Joel Dualan on an acting capacity.
 Management Committee (MANCOM) chairman Bernardo Atienza of CSB clarified on an interview broadcast during the opening ceremonies that a rumoured seven-game suspension for Baculi for using indecent language in a PCU game on a tune-up league was untrue.